 In his own words; “I’m responsible for defining and executing all aspects of the customer’s experience, including consulting, training, technical support, and customer retention.
 In other words, I’m involved in virtually every aspect of creating and achieving customer satisfaction.
 It’s a big job.
 A big commitment.
 And infinitely satisfying.”

-All in all, Jeff is the perfect person to discuss this topic with.
+All in all, Jeff is the perfect person to discuss this topic.

 The Three R’s

 ‘We measure referrals by tracking how many customers are buying more from us or introduce us to buyers that could buy more internally (or externally).
-This would typically include cross sell or up-sell trends which is expressed in the number of deals, number of accounts and ACV (Annual Contract Value).’
+This would typically include cross-selling or up-sell trends which are expressed in the number of deals, several accounts, and ACV (Annual Contract Value).’

 Leveraging your Customer Success Management system, you can easily create playbooks and automate your processes of finding up-sell and cross-sale opportunities.
 One way to uncover referral opportunities is through the usage of customer email campaigns, surveys as well as your online advocacy community.

 When you present the level of referral to the board of directors, you should calculate your up-sell and cross-sell figures.
-Jeff recommends including cross-sell or up-sell trends that are expressed in:
+Jeff recommends including cross-selling or up-sell trends that are expressed in:

 – Number of Deals